Maximizing the Smallest Eigenvalue of Grounded Laplacian Matrix: Nearly Linear Time Approximation Algorithm

 \subsection{Matrix Perturbation Based Eigenvalue Sensitivity}

-In this subsection, we show that the increment $\lambda_S(j)$ of the smallest eigenvalue $\lambda(S)$ can also be evaluated by matrix perturbation theory~\cite{Mi11}, which yields the same result in Eq.~\eqref{eq:c1}.
+In this subsection, we show that the increment $\lambda_S(j)$ of the smallest eigenvalue $\lambda(S)$ can also be evaluated by matrix perturbation theory~\cite{Mi11}, and the matrix perturbation technique has been widely used for eigenvalues~\cite{HeYaYuZh19,MiSuNi10,ReOtHu06,BoPaRa99}.
 To this end, we first estimate the increment of the smallest eigenvalue by using matrix perturbation, when one edge is removed.

 Notice that for a graph $\calG=(V,E)$ with grounded node set $S\subset V$, if an edge $e$ with end nodes $i$ and $j$ in $V\setminus S$ is deleted, the resultant grounded Laplacian becomes $\LL(S) + \EE_{ij}+\EE_{ji}$.
 Let $(\lambda,\uu)$ be the eigen-pair corresponding to the smallest eigenvalue and its associated eigenvector for the grounded Laplacian matrix $\LL(S)$.
 Define $\Delta \LL(S)=\EE_{ij}+\EE_{ji}$.
 Then if one perturbs the matrix $\LL(S)$ with $\Delta \LL(S)$, $\lambda$ varies with $\Delta \lambda$ and $\uu$ varies with $\Delta \uu$ after perturbing.
 Thus, the eigenequation after removing edge $e$ is given by